Ykai-f/wiki_yuekai_fr_BMCU/BMCU/bmcu_branches.md

 │
 ├── Mainboard
 │   ├── Default version
+│   ├── Front Type-C version (replace the original pin location with Type-C) │   ├── Side Type-C version by @XC
 │   └── Minor security patch version (small update with enhanced safety) │
 └── Sub-board
     ├── V1 Photoelectric sensors
+    │   └── Micro Switch version by @XC
     └── V2 Hall sensors
+        └── Two-Microswitch version by @XC and @ABin

 ```

 ### Mainboard

-Both versions of the mainboard are universal and can be used for all BMCU versions.
+All mainboard versions are universal and compatible with any version of the BMCU — they are fully interchangeable.

-The difference is that the new version adds more protection to the circuits and reduces the possibility of burning in case of hot-plugging or other accidents (although hot-plugging is still not recommended).
+The newer official version, which includes additional protection circuits, is designed to reduce the risk of damage during hot-plugging or similar accidents (although hot-plugging is still not recommended).
+However, we’ve observed that this version may occasionally experience issues.
+Therefore, we recommend not soldering the SS54 diode located next to the 5050 LED in the upper right corner; instead, you may directly short it for better reliability.

+Alternatively, you can also consider using @XC’s side-mounted Type-C mainboard, which has proven to be an excellent choice as well.

 #### Original version
 ![mainboard_origina_version.png](/assets/images/bmcu_branch/mainboard_origina_version.png =x300)